myas92/nestjs-kafka-tutorial/README.md

 The producer code is in the producer folder and serves a small scaffold that contains the configuration of the producer.

-Inside the producer folder make sure to `yarn install` and after `yarn start`
+Inside the producer folder make sure to `npm install` and after `npm start`

 ## Running the consumer

 The consumer code is in the consumer folder and serves a small scaffold that contains the configuration of the consumer.

-Inside the consumer folder make sure to `yarn install` and after `yarn start`
+Inside the consumer folder make sure to `npm install` and after `npm start`

 ### I need more help!